 These days have become difficult for many people with high inflation, escalating gas prices, and an uncertain economy.
 Many don't have savings for emergencies, but the unexpected does happen.

-Loans like these can be used for a surprise home or car repair, a medical emergency, utility bills, or replacing a home appliance.
+Loans like these can be used for a surprise home or car repair, a medical emergency, utility bills, or home appliance replacement.
 These are a few examples of urgent needs that can't wait until you save money.

 The State of Indiana has the Indiana Department of Financial Institutions, where consumers can determine if their lender is licensed.
 This can easily cut down on illegal operations and helps protect the public.

-Anyone can find out if the financial institution has a state charter, if the payday, title lender, or pawn broker is licensed by the IDFI, and even if a check casher has a license to cash paychecks.
+Anyone can find out if the financial institution has a state charter if the IDFI licenses the payday, title lender, or pawnbroker, and even if a check casher has a license to cash paychecks.

 The state has a license link where those considering a loan can search for qualified lenders.
 All those licensed in the state are on the site.
 A lender that doesn't qualify as a financial institution is noted as a "licensed lender."